Aidar5/nattoeng/docs/source/book/04_data_structures/3_numbers.rst

     In [27]: bin(int('ff', 16))
     Out[27]: '0b11111111'

-For more complex mathematical functions, Python has a math **math** module:
+For more complex mathematical functions, Python has a **math** module:

 .. code:: python